23 Jul Are your Employees Eligible for Tax Relief?

 However, while companies think nothing of asking their employees to do this, there may be some instances where an employer will not reimburse any expenses an employee shouldered on the job.
 Although you might think the only thing you can do if you find yourself in a similar situation is to mope and try to forget about it, there’s actually one way you can still claim these expenses: tax relief.

 Think of tax relief as a parent that has your back if your older sibling (i.e. your employer) doesn’t give you the money they owe you, which means that you’ll be compensated justly at the end of the day.
-However, employees can only claim tax relief on travel expenses, fees and subscriptions, work at home cases, and the like.
+However, employees can only claim tax relief on travel expenses, fees and subscriptions, work at home cases.

-If a certain expense an employee shouldered is deemed an acceptable qualifying expense, then you can assume that the debt will be paid off and can be claimed.
-The concept behind tax relief has to do with protecting employees from negligent or selfish employers, wherein the costs in question were only incurred in the course of performing one’s duties.
+If a certain expense is claimed, then you can assume that the debt is paid off.
+It can be easily claimed.
+Protect employees from negligent or selfish bosses, wherein the costs in question were only incurred in the course of performing one’s duties.

 We’ve compiled a list of certain expenses that qualify for the tax relief to help you make your claim:

-Common for most or global businesses or franchises such as hotels, restaurants, or stores, travel expenses are often incurred by an employee on the premise of being repaid later on as the trip is strictly for business purposes only.
-Typically, this is the easiest expense to file a claim for, like plane tickets, receipts, and proof of meetings or training can be used to get tax relief.
+Common for most or global businesses or franchises as hotels, restaurants, or stores, travel expenses are incurred by the employee on the premise of being repaid.
+The trip is for business purposes only.

-This type of cost is usually incurred when employees use their own car or any other form of transportation to go somewhere they were ordered to by their employer or do certain things for the company.
+You use this for employees to go somewhere they were ordered to by their employer or do certain things for the company.
 When claiming business mileage tax, employees can also be reimbursed for any other costs incurred on the same trip, such as parking, gas, or toll fees.

-Typically, employers ask their subordinates to make certain subscriptions for the sake of being able to work better or meet certain standards.
-Certain fees and subscriptions can be used as the basis for tax relief as long as they are related to work and can be proven as such.
+Certain fees and subscriptions can be used as the basis for tax relief as long as they are related to work.

 In the case of partial reimbursement, this is a type of eligible cost for tax relief that usually happens when an employer or business does not pay the entire amount.
 This can be applied for by showing the receipt of the earlier reimbursement.